SOUTH TEXAS NOTARY, LLC.

 What Can Go Wrong?

 It's true.
 Just like one might encounter issues when notarizing in-person, the online process does have a few kinks.
 We take the time to guide you through any issues that may arise.
 Our approach with our online notary clients is to patiently navigate with you, even if it takes a little longer than usual.
+You can also ask our notary assistant how to set certain settings by clicking on the button on this page!

 Here are some common issues: